 The night-time IR biases are for all sensors in an acceptable range, and also the daytime biases are mainly within ± 2 K for the LEO and GEO IR data sets.
 The daytime bias for ATSR\3, MODIST and MODISA were generally > 2 K for V1.00 of the data sets, but it these biases have reduced in the latest version (V3.00) of the data sets.
-Positive biases are observed for AVHRMA night-time data, and large standard deviations for both day and night.
-The station is a well-known and good characterised in situ station located in a hyperarid and very homogeneous surrounding of the gravel-plains of the Namib Desert.
+Positive biases are observed for AVHRMA day-time data.
+The station is a well-known and good characterised in situ station located in a hyper-arid and very homogeneous surrounding of the gravel-plains of the Namib Desert.
 The in situ LST are calculated with a constant emissivity of 0.94 [RD-5] that was determined by combining in situ measurements and laboratory emissivity spectra of soil samples.
 The increased biases for daytime and night-time of the SSMI MW data sets were similarly found for both old and new versions of the data set.